 Also, brands like Ibanez add Bartolinis to their basses when you go up the price line in their catalogue.
 This is no coincidence; after many decades of delivering the best low-end to the world of rock and roll, there are no doubts a set of these pickups can enhance your bass guitar’s tone; give them a try before buying anything else.

-Rickenbacker bass guitars have a very distinct tone and shape that made them a classic among bass players in the world.
-That being said, most bass players complain about the sharp high end they can produce as well as the clank and, above all, the noise.
+Rickenbacker bass guitars have a very distinct tone and shape that makes them a classic among bass players in the world.
+That being said, most bass players complain about the sharp high-end they can produce as well as the clank and, above all, the noise.

 With this unit, Bartolini fixes all those problems while providing a rounder, fuller, noise-free pickup that sounds like the original… but improved.
 If you love your 4001 and want to take it to the next level, trying this pickup is necessary.